stevedepp/gcloud-aiplatform-demo/README.md

-# gcloud-aiplatform-demo
-Demonstrates Google ai-platform CLI for multi-class classification as shown in Geewax chapter 18
+# Demonstrates Google ai-platform CLI for multi-class classification as shown in Geewax chapter 18